 1. How to get from Marrakesh to Imlil

 Imlil is very easy to reach from the bustling busy city of Marrakesh.
 It’s so close to the famous city that it’s often considered as one of the best day trips from Marrakesh.
-Because this village is located almost right in the center of the country, it also means that it can also be reached without too much effort from Essaouira and Merzouga.

 How to get from Marrakesh to Imlil by shared taxi